Loading...

 Deploying an application pod on a worker node which hosts Mayastor and Prometheus exporter causes that node to restart.
 The issue originated because of a kernel bug.
 Once the nexus disconnects, the entries under /host/sys/class/hwmon/

-should get removed, which does not happen in this case(The issue was fixed via this kernel patch).
+should get removed, which does not happen in this case(The issue was fixed via this ).

 Linux